mecid/mecid.github.io/_posts/2020-09-24-mastering-scrollview-in-swiftui.md

 }
 ```

 As you can see in the example above, we define a *ScrollViewReader* that passes the scroll view parameter to its *ViewBuilder* closure. *ScrollViewReader* traverses its child view, find the first scroll view and pass it into its *ViewBuilder* closure.

 The parameter of *ViewBuilder* closure is an instance of *ScrollViewProxy*. *ScrollViewProxy* is a simple struct that provides us *scrollTo* function.
-We can use this function to scroll to any view that defines its id.
+We can use this function to scroll to any view that defines its **id**.

 I have to mention that the *scrollTo* function is animatable, and you can wrap it using *withAnimation* function to animate scrolling.